SERITAGE GROWTH SHAREHOLDER ALERT BY FORMER LOUISIANA ATTORNEY GENERAL: KAHN SWICK & FOTI, LLC REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 Of ...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW ORLEANS, July 30, 2024 (GLOBE NEWSWIRE) -- Kahn Swick & Foti, LLC (“KSF”) and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until August 30, 2024 to file lead plaintiff applications in a securities class action lawsuit against Seritage Growth Properties (“Seritage” or the“Company”) (NYSE: SRG), if they purchased the Company's securities between July 7, 2022 and May 10, 2024, inclusive (the“Class Period”).
+NEW ORLEANS, Aug.
+2, 2024 /PRNewswire/ -- Kahn Swick & Foti, LLC ("KSF") and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until August 30, 2024 to file lead plaintiff applications in a securities class action lawsuit against Seritage Growth Properties ("Seritage" or the "Company") (NYSE: SRG ), if they purchased the Company's securities between July 7, 2022 and May 10, 2024, inclusive (the "Class Period").
 This action is pending in the United States District Court for the Southern District of New York.

 What You May Do